Head of Learning Platforms at Epic Learning

+Shlomi is the CEO of JFrog and the driving force behind the company’s worldwide sales strategy and expansion.
+Leading the company’s business and corporate development, strategic partnerships and community relationship.
+Shlomi brings more than 15 years of experience to the company, having held executive posts at some leading software companies.
 Prior to joining JFrog in 2009, Shlomi was the CEO of AlphaCSP.
 Under his leadership the company enjoyed year-on-year revenue and profitability growth of more than 70%.
 AlphaCSP was eventually acquired by MalamTeam IT Group.
 Shlomi also previously served in several commanding roles as an officer (ranked Major) in the Israeli Air Force.
 Follow Shlomi on Twitter @shlomibenhaim.
 Read Posts by this Author

 Partner at Goodwin Procter LLP

 Robert Blasi is a partner in Goodwin Procter’s Business Law Department, where he assists high-technology clients with a variety of intellectual property matters including open source software issues, intellectual property portfolio strategy and licensing, and intellectual property issues arising in corporate transactions.
 Rob’s transactional practice includes opinion work addressing issues of freedom-to-operate, patentability, infringement and validity.
 Prior to joining Goodwin Procter, Robert was an associate in the Patent and Intellectual Property Practice Group at Testa, Hurwitz & Thibeault.
 Rob has been named a “Massachusetts Rising Star” by Law & Politics magazine for each of the past five years.
 Read Posts by this Author

 Linux and OSS Advocate at Dell, Inc.